t2k/backbone.marionette-RequireJS/readme.markdown

-## Backbone.Marionette AMD/RequireJS (v2.0+) Sample Application
+## A Sample Application featuring Backbone.Marionette with RequireJS(v2.0+)/AMD
 ======================================

 ### Check out this sample application if you need a little help using RequireJS and Backbone.Marionette.

-### I struggled alot ;-) with Backbone.Marionette and AMD, so I used this repo and a means to try out a few things.
+### I struggled a bit ;-) with Backbone.Marionette and RequireJS, most of my struggles were coming to grips with
+configuration, so I created this repo as a means to try out a few new things.

-See the the AssetsAMD folder for my stuff, the 'assets' folder is the orig. repo from David Sulc Backbone.Marionette application which was based on [Atinux](http://www.atinux.fr)'s [Backbone books](http://www.atinux.fr/backbone-books/) example app and covers some slightly advanced subjects, such as modal dialogs, sub applications, etc.
+I added the 'assetsAMD' folder, the 'assets' folder is the original fork of [David Sulc's repo](https://github.com/davidsulc/backbone.marionette-atinux-books)
+Backbone.Marionette application which was based on [Atinux](http://www.atinux.fr)'s [Backbone books](http://www.atinux.fr/backbone-books/)
+example app and covers some slightly advanced subjects, such as modal dialogs, sub applications, etc.

-I've forked David Sulc's repo in order to test RequireJS AMD loader with BackBone Marionette and hopefully serve as a boilerplate.
+Hopefully serve as a boilerplate.

 In this version I am highlighting how to setup Backbone.Marionette using RequireJS / Asyncronous Module Definition (AMD) and external Templates in the Mustache format  {{ }} and underscore _

 See the [indexAMD.html](https://github.com/t2k/bb.m-atinux-books-RequireJS/blob/master/indexAMD.html) for RequireJS startup